*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 - Verify how many IPs you need – Make sure you know how many shared proxies you need to buy for your project.
 For example, at times, you need to use hundreds of IPs, other times, 20 IPs will be enough.
 Make sure you know how many proxies you need to buy.

 - Login requirements and type – Probably, you will use your IPs through an automation tool.
 If this is the case, make sure that you can connect your tool or script to your proxies.
 Most providers offer IP-based authentication, while some offer as well username:password based authentication.
 Make sure you know how the chosen provider allows you to connect to your IPs.

 Buy shared proxies FAQ

 - Where can I get free shared proxies?

-- In essence, yes you can.
-Most providers offer a monthly randomization of your IPs.
-So, if you buy a large shared proxy package, you can get unlimited IPs by simply asking the provider to randomize and refresh your IPs every month.
+- In essence, yes, you can.
+Most providers offer monthly randomization of your IPs.
+So, if you buy a large shared proxy package, you can get unlimited IPs by merely asking the provider to randomize and refresh your IPs every month.

 - Is a shared proxy also backconnect proxy?

 - No, backconnect proxies are different than shared proxy packages.
-Even if backconnect proxies are similar (you will receive several shared IPs) their setup is different.
-However, you can create your own backconnect proxy service by simply creating a script that will randomly use IPs from your shared proxy IP pool.
+Their setup is different.
+However, you can create your own backconnect proxy service by merely creating a script that will randomly use IPs from your shared proxy IP pool.

 - Should I buy rotating proxies or shared ones?

-- Depends on what you are trying to achieve and the budget you have at your disposal.
+- It depends on what you are trying to achieve and your budget.
 Rotating proxies are more expensive than shared ones.
-Also rotating proxies don’t allow you to choose the IP that you want to use (they are allocated randomly), whereas shared proxies are delivered in a proxy list, which you can use it and assign it as you see fit.
+Also, rotating proxies don’t allow you to choose the IP that you want to use (they are allocated randomly), whereas shared proxies are delivered in a proxy list, which you can use it and assign it as you see fit.

 - Can I upgrade from shared to premium proxies?